The Sleeping Prince (fairy tale): Italy

-Greek
+Greece

 According to scholars Anna Angélopoulos and Marianthi Kaplanoglou, the tale type AaTh 425G (now included in the general subtype ATU 425A after 2004) is the "most widely disseminated subtype in Greece, with 118 versions".

 In another Greek variant, The Knife of Slaughter, the Whet-stone of Patience and the Unmelting Candle, a girl is broidering when a bird chirps that she is to marry a "lifeless man".
 One day, she enters a neighbouring house and sees the body of a prince holding a letter in his hand, telling for someone to hold a vigil for three nights, three days and three weeks.
 Nearing the end of the vigil, she takes in a gypsy as a companion, who takes the credit for the vigil.
 After the prince and the gypsy marry, she asks the prince to bring her the titular items: the Knife of Slaughter, the Whet-stone of Patience and the Unmelting Candle.

 Spain

-Hispanist Ralph Steele Boggs located a Spanish tale he numbered as type *445B (a number not added to the revision of the international index, at the time).
+Hispanist Ralph Steele Boggs located a Spanish tale he numbered as type *445B (a number not added to the revision of the international index, at the time), in his 1930 index.
 In this story, the princess holds a vigil on a king that will only awake on St. John's Day.
 She buys a slave woman for company, who takes her place at the king's bed and passes herself as his saviour.
 The despondent princess asks the prince to bring her two objects: a hard stone and the branch of bitterness.
 The king learns these are objects requested by people who are on the verge on taking their own lives.
-Scholars Wolfram Eberhard and Pertev Naili Boratav considered this story so close to the Turkish tales that they believed it to be a version that developed locally.
+Scholars Wolfram Eberhard and Pertev Naili Boratav (1953) considered this story so close to the Turkish tales that they believed it to be a version that developed locally.
+Later, scholars Julio Camarena and Maxime Chevalier, in their updated Spanish catalogue (1995), considered Boggs's indexing as tale type AaTh 437, "La novia suplantada (La espina del príncipe)".